This product is freeze dried. All water molecules have been removed.

 TRPV3 is highly expressed in skin keratinocytes.
 It forms a nonselective cation channel that is activated by hot temperatures in the innocuous and noxious range.
 The channel is also expressed in oral and nasal cavities where it has been postulated to play a role in flavor sensation.
 TRPV3 is also implicated as a molecular target of some allergens and skin sensitizers.8

 Species reactivity key:

 Anti-TRPV3 (extracellular) Antibody (#ACC-033) is a highly specific antibody directed against an extracellular epitope of human TRPV3.
-The antibody can be used for western blot analysis, immunohistochemical and immunocytochemical applications.
+The antibody can be used in western blot, immunohistochemical and immunocytochemical applications.
 As the antibody recognizes an extracellular epitope, it can be used as a tool to detect TRPV3 in live cells.
-It has been designed to recognize TRPV3 from human, rat and mouse samples.
+The antibody has been designed to recognize TRPV3 from human, rat and mouse samples.